LuudJanssen/next-locale-router/README.md

 7. Is a redirect necessary for the preferred locale?
    - YES - **REDIRECT** to the subpath for the preferred locale.
 8. Nothing needs to be done on our side: **PASSTHROUGH**.

+### Custom `<Link>` component

+Besides having the server redirect URL's we also need to control client side routing.
+We do this by wrapping Next.js's `<Link>` component.

+1. `src/client/link/link.tsx` → We use Next.js own `<Link>` component, but provide our own `<LinkLocaleRewriter>` as its child and we make sure we pass the `href` prop.

+2. Next.js's `<Link>` component sets a couple of properties on its child, like the `href` prop and an `onClick` handler.

+3. We wrap the `onClick` handler to make sure we can execute some code whenever a user click a `<Link>`.

+4. `src/client/link/util/wrap-click-handler-with-rewrite.ts` → Whenever the user clicks on a `<Link>` we subscribe to Next.js router's `beforeHistoryChange` event which Next.js will fire.

+5. When this event fires we trigger our own `window.history.pushState` instead of the one that Next.js would execute.
+This simply sets the browser's URL to the value we want.

+6. How do we prevent Next.js from changing the URL?
+Well, here is where things get hacky.
+Check `src/client/link/util/disable-history-push-state-for-one-tick.ts`.
+This method overwrites the browser's `window.history.pushState` for one Javascript "tick".
+Because the `beforeHistoryChange` method is executed just before Next.js does its own history pushing, we point Next.js to an empty method.
+We use `setTimeout` to ensure we reinstate `window.history.pushState` in the next Javascript "tick".

+I know, it's pretty hacky, but it's the only way I could update te client URL's without rewriting Next.js's `<Link>` component or showing a URL change to the user.

 ## TODO's